-Low blood sugar levels, otherwise known as hypoglycemia, can happen in pregnancy too.
-It's a common symptom in pregnant women with morning sickness.
-Nausea and vomiting make for a poor appetite, which often results in low blood sugar levels and even dehydration.
-This, in turn, makes you feel faint and weak.
+Low blood sugar levels, otherwise known as hypoglycemia, are another common cause of dizziness in pregnancy.
+It's a common symptom in pregnant women with morning sickness, who experience nausea, vomiting, and a poor appetite.
+This often results in low blood sugar levels and even dehydration.
+This, in turn, can make you feel faint and weak.

 Hypoglycemia can also appear in pregnant women with diabetes or gestational diabetes mellitus.
-Unlike normal diabetes, gestational diabetes only shows up during pregnancy due to certain hormonal changes that promote insulin resistance.
+Unlike diabetes type one or two, gestational diabetes mellitus only shows up during pregnancy due to certain hormonal changes.
 As such, previously non-diabetic individuals may develop gestational diabetes when they become pregnant.

-While diabetes and gestational diabetes are often associated with high blood sugar levels, both conditions can cause low blood sugar levels too.
-Certain diabetic medications, like insulin shots and glyburide, work to lower blood sugar levels in these individuals.
-However, blood sugar levels may drop too low, leading to dizziness.
+Diabetes and gestational diabetes are often associated with high blood sugar levels.
+However, they can cause low blood sugar levels too.
+Certain diabetic medications, like insulin shots and glyburide, work to lower blood sugar levels.
+After taking these medications, your blood sugar levels may drop too low, leading to dizziness during your pregnancy.

 4. Hyperemesis Gravidarum

-We've mentioned how morning sickness leads to low blood sugar levels and dizziness, but have you heard of a more severe form of morning sickness called hyperemesis gravidarum?
+We've mentioned how morning sickness leads to low blood sugar levels and dizziness during your pregnancy.
+However, have you heard of hyperemesis gravidarum?

-Compared to normal morning sickness that affects 50-90% of pregnant women, hyperemesis gravidarum is a rarer condition that appears in 0.5-2% of all pregnancies.
-Yet, this extreme form of morning sickness is characterized by severe nausea and non-stop vomiting, making it almost impossible to eat or drink.
-Often, the affected individuals suffer from serious nutritional deficits and dehydration, resulting in hospitalization.
+While normal morning sickness affects 50-90% of pregnant women, hyperemesis gravidarum is a rare condition that appears in 0.5-2% of all pregnancies.
+This extreme form of morning sickness is characterized by severe nausea and non-stop vomiting.
+The condition makes it almost impossible to eat or drink.
+Often, the affected individuals suffer from dizziness during pregnancy.
+In addition, symptoms include serious nutritional deficits and dehydration that can result in hospitalization.

 - Not drinking enough water